The Courage to Raise Family Series

 Courage to Raise is a Virtual Campus Family Learning Series sharing knowledge about how to support students' social emotional learning.

-Our series launch on February 11, 2021 will feature learning about supporting students' executive functioning in a virtual environment.
-Subsequent Courage to Raise learning will focus on topics crowd-sourced from our family community.
+Our series launched February 2021 to feature learning about supporting students' executive functioning in a virtual environment.
+Courage to Raise learning will focus on topics crowd-sourced from our family community.
 Experts from our ancillary staff will lead learning based on their experience and background.

 Our first episode will focus on Organization, Time Management, and Planning.